-415-3 THE MIDDLE SCHOOL LEARNER.
+- 415-3 THE MIDDLE SCHOOL LEARNER.
 Addresses characteristics of young adolescent learners and implications for instruction.
 Meets Illinois requirements for middle school endorsement, and is designed for pre-service or in-service teachers.
-Prerequisites: EDUC 305; EPFR 380; 381, or graduate standing.

-451-3 GENDER AND EDUCATION.
-Policies and practices related to sex-role stereotyping, teacher expectations and gender, curricular bias, discrimination, personnel policies, strategies for change.

-501-3 RESEARCH METHODS.
+Prerequisites: EDUC 315; EPFR 320, or graduate standing. - 451-3 GENDER AND EDUCATION.
+Policies and practices related to sex-role stereotyping, teacher expectations and gender, curricular bias, discrimination, personnel policies, strategies for change. - 500-1-3 PROFESSIONAL DEVELOPMENT FOR TEACHERS.
+Designed for practicing teachers seeking graduate credit to meet the State of Illinois requirements for recertification.
+Not applicable to any graduate degree program.
+May be repeated. - 501-3 RESEARCH METHODS.
 Analysis of educational research methods.
-Focus on conceptual, methodological and practical issues addressing both quantitative and qualitative methodologies as related to current educational issues.

-502-3 QUALITATIVE INQUIRY IN EDUCATION.
+Focus on conceptual, methodological and practical issues addressing both quantitative and qualitative methodologies as related to current educational issues. - 502-3 QUALITATIVE INQUIRY IN EDUCATION.
 Qualitative research methods and action research for answering educational questions.
-Also includes selected quantitative concepts including correlation and test score interpretation.

-510-3 THE SCHOOL AND THE URBAN COMMUNITY.
+Also includes selected quantitative concepts including correlation and test score interpretation. - 510-3 THE SCHOOL AND THE URBAN COMMUNITY.
 Crises and conflicts in education in urban areas; social stratification which has accompanied development of massive urban areas and schools.
-Prerequisite: consent of instructor.

-515-3 ISSUES IN LEARNING THEORY.
+Prerequisite: consent of instructor. - 515-3 ISSUES IN LEARNING THEORY.
 Educational implications arising from major theoretical perspectives on learning.
-Course will take an in-depth look at selected topics in the field.

-520-3 ANALYSIS OF EDUCATIONAL ISSUES: PHILOSOPHICAL-HISTORICAL FOUNDATIONS.
+Course will take an in-depth look at selected topics in the field. - 520-3 ANALYSIS OF EDUCATIONAL ISSUES: PHILOSOPHICAL-HISTORICAL FOUNDATIONS.
 Selected educational problems and issues.
-Philosophic-historic perspective.

-521-3 ANALYSIS OF EDUCATIONAL ISSUES: SOCIO-CULTURAL FOUNDATIONS.
+Philosophic-historic perspective. - 521-3 ANALYSIS OF EDUCATIONAL ISSUES: SOCIO-CULTURAL FOUNDATIONS.
 Selected educational problems and issues.
-Socio-cultural perspectives.

-525-3 COMPARATIVE EDUCATION.
+Socio-cultural perspectives. - 525-3 COMPARATIVE EDUCATION.
 Cross-cultural analysis of educational dynamics and systems in their social and historical contexts.
-Emphasis on comparative methodology.

-563-2 to 3 SELECTED TOPICS IN FOUNDATIONS OF EDUCATION.
+Emphasis on comparative methodology. - 563-2 to 3 SELECTED TOPICS IN FOUNDATIONS OF EDUCATION.
 Contemporary educational issues or problems from perspectives grounded in social theory or political and social philosophy.
 May be repeated to a maximum of 6 hours provided no topic is repeated.